Navigating Workers’ Comp for On-the-Job Motor Vehicle Accidents: Understanding the Complexities for New Jersey Employees

 How Workers’ Comp Covers Motor Vehicle Accidents on the Job

 In New Jersey, workers’ compensation covers most on-the-job injuries, including those that happen while driving for work purposes.
-If you are injured in a motor vehicle accident while performing work-related duties, you are typically entitled to benefits that cover medical bills, lost wages, and rehabilitation.
+If you are injured in a truck accident while performing work-related duties, you are typically entitled to benefits that cover medical bills, lost wages, and rehabilitation.
 However, filing a claim for a work-related vehicle accident can be more complicated than filing for other types of injuries.

 For workers’ comp to cover your motor vehicle accident, the accident must occur during the scope of your employment.
 This means you were performing a work-related task when the accident happened.
 Common examples include: